DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Wang as applied to claim 1 above, and further in view of Jian Jin et al. (US 20180053810 A1) hereinafter referred to as “Jin”.
+103 as being unpatentable over Hirai as applied to claim 1 above, and further in view of Jian Jin et al. (US 20180053810 A1) Hereinafter referred to as “Jin”.

-Regarding Claim 16, Wang teaches
+Regarding Claim 16 Hirai teaches

-The display panel according to claim 1, and a first threshold of an undetermined length
+The display panel according to claim 1,

-wherein a value of the first threshold is 8.5 microns. (the distance of 50-100 microns is greater than 8.5 microns Para.[0086],[0087])
+wherein a value of the first threshold is 8.5 microns.

 Conclusion

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to JAIME LYNN SPRENGER whose telephone number is (571)272-8444.
-The examiner can normally be reached Monday - Thursday, 7:30a.m. - 5:00p.m.
+The examiner can normally be reached Monday - Friday, 9:00a.m. - 5:00p.m.
 ET..

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Sue Purvis can be reached at 571-272-1236.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, SUE PURVIS can be reached at 571-272-1236.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

 Information regarding the status of published or unpublished applications may be obtained from Patent Center.
 Unpublished application information in Patent Center is available to registered users.
 To file and manage patent submissions in Patent Center, visit: https://patentcenter.uspto.gov.
 Visit https://www.uspto.gov/patents/apply/patent-center for more information about Patent Center and https://www.uspto.gov/patents/docx for information about filing in DOCX format.
 For additional questions, contact the Electronic Business Center (EBC) at 866-217-9197 (toll-free).
 If you would like assistance from a USPTO Customer Service Representative, call 800-786-9199 (IN USA OR CANADA) or 571-272-1000.

-/JAIME LYNN SPRENGER/Examiner, Art Unit 2893
+/JAIME LYNN SPRENGER/ Examiner, Art Unit 2893

-/SUE A PURVIS/Supervisory Patent Examiner, Art Unit 2893
+/SUE A PURVIS/ Supervisory Patent Examiner, Art Unit 2893